6-Week Summer Acting Camp for Teens

 Collaboration with Filmmaking Students

-major highlight of the 6-Week Acting for Film Program is the opportunity to be cast in one or two films produced by students from the 6-Week Filmmaking Program.
+A major highlight of the 6-Week Acting for Film Program is the opportunity to be cast in one or two films produced by students from the 3-Week Filmmaking, 3-Week Filmmaking II, and 6-Week Filmmaking Programs.
 These projects provide hands-on experience in a professional-style set environment:

 • Non-Dialogue Film – A visually driven short film where students will focus on physical expression, emotional subtlety, and storytelling without spoken words, emphasizing the power of non-verbal performance.